Japan Property Tax And More: An Easy Guide For Foreigners

 a.
 Real estate acquisition tax (不動産取得税, fudōsan shutoku zei)

-Also known as acquisition property tax, this tax is imposed when a property is officially purchased.
-It is a one-time fee when you buy property in Japan.
+Real estate acquisition tax, also known as acquisition property tax, is imposed when a property is officially purchased.
+It is a one-time tax when you buy property in Japan.

 The tax rate will vary, but the government will assess and determine the property's market value.
-The rate is about 4%, however the tax rate is reduced to 3% for residential land and buildings and other conditions.
+The rate is about 4%; however, the rate is reduced to 3% for residential land and buildings and other conditions.

 The tax bill document will be sent to you within six months to a year after purchasing the property.